Photon-HDF5/photon-hdf5/docs/phdata.rst

   to ``detectors_specs/polarization_ch2`` and so on.
   This field is not-relevant if no polarization selection is performed.

-- **excitation_powers**: (array of floats) excitation power in Watts for each excitation source.
+- **excitation_powers**: (array of floats) excitation power in *Watts* for each excitation source.

-- **detection_splits_ratios**: (array of floats) power fractions detected by each "beam-splited" channel (i.e. independent detection channels obtained through a non-polarizing beam splitter).
-For 2 beam-splitted channesl that receive the same power this array should be *[0.5, 0.5]*.
+- **detection_splits_ratios**: (array of floats) power fractions detected by each "beam-split" channel (i.e. independent detection channels obtained through a non-polarizing beam splitter).
+For 2 beam-split channels that receive the same power this array should be *[0.5, 0.5]*.
   The first element refers to ``detectors_specs/split_ch1``, the second to ``detectors_specs/split_ch2`` and so on.
   This field is not-relevant when no polarization- and spectral-insensitive